|Policy and Procedure Statement 5.06||Faculty Course Buyout and Incentive|

 a.
 The University will offer incentive compensation to those full-time faculty paid from educational and general (E&G) funds.
 The incentive compensation will be for recognition of their efforts in obtaining and managing contract and grant support for the University's mission of research, teaching, and service.

 3. Incentive compensation is available to full-time faculty whose base salary is paid from Education and General (E&G) funds.
-A qualifying Chair/Director is expected to be a faculty member, teaching classes, participating in activities of scholarship, and engaging in professional service.
-For Chairs/Directors, the eligibility is based only on the “faculty” portion of their salary that is, on the 50% related to instruction duties rather than administrative duties.
+A qualifying Associate Dean or Chair/Director is expected to be a faculty member, teaching classes, participating in activities of scholarship, and engaging in professional service.
+For Associate Deans or Chairs/Directors, the eligibility is based only on the “faculty” portion of their salary that is, on the 50% related to instruction duties rather than administrative duties.
 Thus, the maximum a Chair/Director can “buy-out” is 50%.
-It must be clear from the funded proposal budget that the Chair/Director is making a significant contribution to the project and that the contribution is acknowledged in the approved proposal budget.
-For Chairs who participate in the Incentive Compensation process, the Dean, during the Chair’s evaluation, will specifically review performance to determine if participation in the incentive compensation process has been detrimental to the Chair’s administrative duties.
+It must be clear from the funded proposal budget that the Associate Dean or Chair/Director is making a significant contribution to the project and that the contribution is acknowledged in the approved proposal budget.
+For Associate Deans or Chairs who participate in the Incentive Compensation process, the Dean, during the Associate Dean’s or Chair’s evaluation, will specifically review performance to determine if participation in the incentive compensation process has been detrimental to the Associate Dean’s or Chair’s administrative duties.

 4. Faculty must have approval in writing from the chair and the dean for compliance with the guidelines of this policy and in support of departmental and college needs.
 The faculty member is responsible for requesting approval from the Chair/Director who will request approval from the Dean.
 Once the Chair/Director and Dean have approved the request, it will be forwarded to the Associate Provost for final approval.
 The Associate Provost will consult with the Chief Research Officer as to the availability of the grants fund.